• Skip to main content

 2 ¾ cups oat flour, 1 tablespoon baking powder, 1 teaspoon cinnamon powder, ½ teaspoon baking soda

 • Then, add in the rest of the ingredients.
 Mix until everything is well incorporated.
-The batter will be on the thicker side.
+The batter will be thicker than regular muffin batter.

 ½ cup shredded carrots, ½ cup shredded zucchini, ½ cup shredded apple, ½ cup applesauce, ½ cup maple syrup, ¼ cup cashew butter, 1 teaspoon vanilla extract